swashdev/redot-license-dialog/docs/GETTING_STARTED.md

 The file in question needs to be formatted in a specific way in order for the `LicenseDialog` to read it properly.
-More detailed information will be given in future versions of this documentation, but for now you can use [the sample COPYRIGHT.txt] included with GUiLD or [the Godot Engine's COPYRIGHT.txt] as a reference, or refer to the format specification [here][Debian copyright file format].
+More detailed information will be given in future versions of this documentation, but for now you can use [the sample COPYRIGHT.txt] included with the Godot Unofficial License Dialog or [the Godot Engine's COPYRIGHT.txt] as a reference, or refer to the format specification [here][Debian copyright file format].

 [the sample COPYRIGHT.txt]: ../COPYRIGHT.txt
 [the Godot Engine's COPYRIGHT.txt]: https://github.com/godotengine/godot/blob/master/COPYRIGHT.txt